repnz/windbg-cheat-sheet/README.md

 If there the DriverEntry function returns an error status, it will be returned to "sc" / OsrLoader and the driver will be unloaded without calling DriverUnload.

+## Breakpoints

+- bp - normal breakpoint
+- Breakpoint On DriverEntry - Because the DriverEntry is not loaded yet you cannot use "bp MyDriver!DriverEntry" because this symbol is not known yet.
+You can use the "bu" command, this allows to put a breakpoint on the driver entry because those breakpoints are calculated when a driver is loaded.